yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 At the moment of writing this (December 2025), the work I am about to talk about is the most focused technical work I have done.
-This was quite the luxury for me, as I usually don't get to dive deep for 3 months in a single technical topic, and instead spend my days putting out fires.
-While I don't think I have impostor syndrome anymore (the same way I can't say I am exactly young anymore), I am well aware of my limitations.
-This was me doing reasearch and programming punching well above my weight class.
+This was quite the luxury for me, as I usually don't get to dive deep for 3 months in a single technical topic, and instead each day have to prioritize what is most valuable to work on, often times having to leave programming gems to the younger people on the team.
+I am well aware of my limitations, and that this was me doing reasearch and programming punching well above my weight class.
 It was a lot of fun, and I learned a lot, but I am painfully aware that I could have missed an obvious technique that could have made the results better.
 If, after reading the article, you think of anything like that, I'll be delighted to get your email.
 Now, before we get to the core of the problem, here's a little bit of context.

 In late 2022 and early 2023, a startup company I worked for was about to get funding, and we started warming up the programming team.
 The goal of the company as percieved back then was to procedurally